Koreansoul foodretrolower east side

 What We Ordered

-The menu here is simple: choose one of four main dishes and it comes with side dishes.
+The menu at Kisa is refreshingly simple.
+You choose one of four main dishes, and it comes with a generous spread of side dishes.
 The four options are:

 • Spicy Pork